 No matter what you sell, there is nothing more frustrating than trying to figure out why a shopper didn’t buy from you.
-Or another way to put it is why you can't close the sale.
+Or, another way to put it: Why you can't close the sale.

 Some salespeople have limited listening skills and just want to repeat like a parrot the same discount, the same loyalty card, or the same features to every customer.
 Those salespeople have poor conversions of lookers into buyers as a result.

 Othertimes, due to an out-of-stock, the associate just says to try and buy online.
 The key there is show the shopper something else equal or better.
 I have a even more detailed post about how to deal with out-of-stocks here.

 The first step to closing more sales is understanding what is actually at the root cause of them walking out without your product.